CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 ## Combat Sense (C)
 *Difficulty*: 6<br />
 *Target*: Self<br />
-*Duration*: 2 minutes to 7 minutes and 30 seconds, plus 4 minutes and 10 seconds to 10 minutes per level<br />
+*Duration*: 2 minutes to 7 minutes and 30 seconds, plus 9 seconds to 17 seconds per level<br />
 *Stamina Cost*: 5500, minus 145 per level to a minimum of 2750<br />
 *Channeling Time*: 150 moves, minus 9 moves per level to a minimum of 70<br />
 *Effects*: Gaze a short time into the future to predict enemy movements.
 Grants +1 bonus dodge and block, +1 addition bonus dodge and block per 6 power levels, prevents the psion from being grabbed, and applies the UNCANNY_DODGE flag.<br />